mysociety/docker-consul/README.md

 | `CONFIG_SMTP_USERNAME` | Username to use for SMTP Auth |
 | `CONFIG_SMTP_PASSWORD` | Password to use for SMTP Auth |

+### Custom Images
+Although some images can be added via the GUI, there are a subset [listed in the documentation](https://consul_docs.gitbooks.io/docs/content/en/customization/images.html) that should be included before the asset pre-compilation and therefore built into the image.

+Place these into `images/` prior to building the Docker image.

 ### Scripts
 Here follows a brief discussion of each script.